rpajanssen/api-test-examples/springboot-springcloudcontract/README.md

 describe for all generated tests up front in the base test classes
 * different REST API behavior (like compressing the returned result) for different APIs require different base test class implementations (see jax-rs-spring-cloud-contract equivalent example project)
-* only one mode supported per project (maven plugin configuration)
+* only one test mode supported per project (maven plugin configuration)
-* jvm based
-* maven / gradle dependency
-* a buy-in into Spring
 * compatibility issues with rest-assured
 * versioning issues with dependencies in the Spring BOM
+* a buy-in into Spring

-# Links
+# Useful links

 * https://martinfowler.com/articles/consumerDrivenContracts.html
 * https://spring.io/projects/spring-cloud-contract